KimNyholm/ubuntu-web-development/README.md

 # ubuntu-web-development
-This project is yet another implementation of a vagrant/virtualbox/ubuntu/drupal envirionment.
+This project is yet another implementation of a vagrant/virtualbox/ubuntu/drupal/wordpress envirionment.
 Ubuntu version is Ubuntu 14.04 LTS Trusty Tahr.

-It is implemented, so that you can choose to do the installation of Ubuntu packages and Drupal in step 8 below manually, which is usefull if you want to change some settings.
+It is implemented, so that you can choose to do the installation of Ubuntu packages, Drupal and Wordpress in step 8 below manually, which is usefull if you want to adapt the setup to some specific needs.

 To run you need a computer with Vagrant and Virtualbox installed, I have used a MacBook Pro with OS X Yosemite.